google/syzkaller/docs/syscall_descriptions.md

 Syscall arguments are always `in`, return values are `out` and pointer indirections have explicit direction as `ptr` type attribute.
-Also, it is possible to specify direction attribute individually for struct fields to account for more complex producer/consumer scenarious with structs that include both input/output resources.
+Also, it is possible to specify direction attribute individually for struct fields to account for more complex producer/consumer scenarios with structs that include both input/output resources.

 <div id="values"/>